mp-se/kegmon/src_docs/source/index.rst

 This project is intended for my own use, I've have not really focused on making this reusable for others.

 However I have documented my build process and share it here.
-The design is creted for 2 scales and 2 displays but it will work if you only use one.
+The design is created for 2 kegs but it will work if you only use one (make sure to use the pins for scale 1 in that case)

+Im still building my own so the project is regarded as work in progress.

 The project contains the following parts: